Schuyler Hospital Leadership

 Retired from his medical practice, Dr. Eisman is well-respected and brings his breadth of knowledge and even temperament to his role as Medical Director for Seneca View Skilled Nursing Facility.

-Executive Director, Outpatient and Support Services
+Executive Director, Ancillary and Support Services

 Matt has 20+ years of management experience in hospital and health system, with expertise in physician practice management, business development and hospital operations and a passion for improving community access to high quality healthcare services.